15 Best Oedipus Complex Movies of All Time

 11. Harold and Maude (1971)

 This cult classic black comedy romantic drama is one of the weirdest love stories of all time.
-It depicts the strange yet intimate relationship between a 20-year-old man and a woman touching her 80s.
-Harold is obsessed with death and stages fake deaths, and is often seen at funerals.
+It depicts the strange yet intimate relationship between a 20-year-old man and a woman in her 80s.
+Harold is obsessed with death and stages fake deaths and is often seen at funerals.
 He happens to meet Maude at one of the funerals and they develop a very strange bond that has strong romantic overtones.
 Maude has a starkly contrasting opinion on life and death.
-She edifies him about how precious it is to live a life which begins to have an impact on Harold.
-It’s a very complex relationship that portrays a peculiar emotion one might, initially, find a bit disturbing but gets into it as the awkward tone of the film sets in.
+She edifies him about how precious it is to live a life that begins to impact Harold.
+It’s a very complex relationship that portrays a peculiar emotion one might initially find a bit disturbing but gets into it as the awkward tone of the film sets in.

 Read More: Best Movies About Time Travel